 The most powerful and crucial part of developing online courses is your audience.
-If you create online courses with no consideration to who’s consuming them, you’re already guaranteed to fail.
+Should you produce online courses without taking into account the individuals consuming them, you’re already guaranteed to fail.
 Creating an effective process that enables success means you need to focus on your audience.

 Traditional training silos online courses in a separate environment from where your learners engage.
 Our course creation software helps you share knowledge with your audience where they engage the most.
 With online courses that are easily shareable, you’ll be able to:

-Expand the access your audience has to the knowledge they need.
+Expand the access your audience has to the knowledge they need; and

 Measure analytics on every interaction, from any learner, anywhere.

-With this guide, you’ll learn how to recognize your online course audience, how to deliver training in-the-flow of work and build online course engagement.
+This guide equips you with the knowledge to identify your online course audience, seamlessly integrate training into their workflow, and boost online course engagement.
 Get ready to learn everything you need to know about why your audience matters.

 Why your online course audience matters